 On the page for an ongoing stress test or on the Report Details page, click the Request Sampling Log tab.

-Specify the search criteria and click Search.
+Set the search filters and click Search.

 Description